qba73/hpot/README.md

 # hpot

-`hpot` is a Go library and a CLI and TUI honeypot application.
+`hpot` is a Go CLI HoneyPot application.